Project Over Budget: Corrective Actions for PMP Exam

 - ✓ D.Conduct an impact analysis and submit a change request to the change control board

-Why D: Option D is correct because as a project manager, you must follow the formal change control process when a sponsor requests a change that impacts the project baseline.
+Why D: As a project manager, you must follow the formal change control process when a sponsor requests a change that impacts the project baseline.
 Reducing quality tests is a change that could affect scope, schedule, and risk; therefore, you should analyze the impact on quality, cost, and schedule, then submit a change request to the change control board (CCB) for approval.
 This aligns with the PMBOK Guide's guidance on managing changes through the integrated change control process, ensuring decisions are made with full awareness of trade-offs.

 Variation 4.
 Your project is running 15% over budget at the midpoint.
 The variance is due to higher-than-expected costs for raw materials.
 The sponsor is concerned and wants to know how you will bring the project back on budget.
 What is the BEST response?